Michael Cobb, President

 Chasidy Fisher Hobbs is a UWF graduate with a B.S. in Environmental Studies and a M.S. in Environmental Science with a coastal studies specialization.
 She started teaching in 2004 and has taught in the Department of Environmental Studies at UWF since then.
 Before teaching Ms. Hobbs worked in the environmental field in a variety of ways: Executive Director and Coastkeeper with Emerald Coastkeeper (a member of Waterkeeper Alliance), started an environmental consulting division within an existing land survey company and was owner and managing director of an environmental research firm.
 She also serves as Chair of the City of Pensacola’s Environmental Advisory Board.

-Matthew Kelly, Past President
+Matthew Kelly, Vice President

 Matthew Kelly is an Environmental Analyst with Escambia County’s Water Quality and Land Management Division in the Department of Natural Resources.
 His primary role with the county is in the Water Quality Laboratory, where he performs metals and nutrient analyses.
 Matt also conducts environmental sampling and serves as scientific support for a variety of projects.
 He has worked in various environmental roles for the county roles since graduating from the University of Notre Dame with a B.S. in Environmental Science.
 Matt has served on the board as Secretary, Vice President and President.
 Matt enjoys spending time outdoors with friends, family, and his German Shepherd.

-Amy Mixon, Board Member
+Amy Mixon, Secretary